kubernetes/website/docs/concepts/storage/persistent-volumes.md

 #### Deleting

 For volume plugins that support the Delete reclaim policy, deletion removes both the `PersistentVolume` object from Kubernetes, as well as deleting the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
-Volumes that were dynamically provisioned are always deleted.
-If that is not desired, currently, the only option is to edit or patch the PV after it is created.
+Volumes that were dynamically provisioned inherit the [reclaim policy of their `StorageClass`](#reclaim-policy-1), which defaults to Delete.
+The administrator should configure the `StorageClass` according to users' expectations, otherwise the PV must be edited or patched after it is created.
 See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 ## Types of Persistent Volumes